marcusfooo/NTU-Canteen-Telegram-Bot/README.md

 2) File operation and Exception handling (5)
 - Primarily in utils.py, we use try/ except blocks for exception handling
+- In bot.py /CheckStalls and /WaitingTime, we have try/ except blocks and bot.register_next_step_handler() to loop function again if user enters invalid input
 - Exception handling can also be found under bot.py, where we have a default fallback message for unknown commands
+- In the case whereby a user presses another function button during a function process, in bot.py we have check_reply() to execute the new function without an error

 3.1) Use of Dictionary (5)
 - Implemented within utils.py today_store_func()
 - Implemented under utils.py send_voucher_path()
+- Implemented under utils.py catchoftheday_func()
+- Implemented under bot.py menu_dict for check_reply()

 3.2) Use of tuple/list (5)
 - Present in majority of utils.py functions